"Balancing lives by improving fitness, flexibility and strength."

 Being in our body means we can connect with that wisdom, feel better, ground ourselves down, slow down our thoughts and the aspects of mind that move us toward stress and help us find an elevated state of being.
 Challenging our fitness also means, pushing our selves outside of what’s comfortable.
 Mentally this can mean, taking on something that you have never done before and rising to the challenge and growing.
 Physically this may mean, running further, faster or harder, doing more, becoming more efficient or achieving something physically that you have never done before.

-F2M is adamant that flexibility is your insurance policy to reduce the effects of pain and aging, chiro and physio bills and the key to really being in your body.
+F2M is adamant that flexibility is your insurance policy to reduce the effects of pain and aging and the key to really being in your body.
 There is allot to be said in this section about fascia, connective tissue and all the wonderful biomechanics and science behind the bodies integrative network.
 But the simple truth is this.
 If your body is tight and in flexible (rigid) you are surely prone to all the obvious pains of modern day living.
 Mentally and emotionally having a more flexible attitude toward life would see allot more happiness and allot less pressure.
 One of the best things about life is its uncertainty!
 We can try to control it as much as we like, set expectations, try to change people, be fixed and firm in our attitude.
 But more often than not we are the ones that then suffer because things did not go according to plan.

 Strength supports the bodies structure from the inside out, it provides honest to goodness joint stability and integrity.